 Living with Sleep Apnea – My Journey

-In this article, I want to give you a personal account of living with sleep apnea and how I manage it, so I can share my experiences if you are about to start on this journey.
+In this article, I want to give you a personal account of living with sleep apnea and how I manage it so that I can share my experiences with you if you are about to start on this journey.

-Or maybe you are just curious or maybe you think a loved one might have sleep apnea.
+Or maybe you are curious or think a loved one might have sleep apnea.

 This is me pictured at the Roman City of Bath in England.
 The water is green due to algae, and no bathing is allowed!